oulahoop/FTP-over-HTTP/docs/source/index.rst

 	.. php:method:: v2/dirs

-		Accessible with HTTP request method POST, GET or DELETE.

-		In function of the request methode, this will call respectively the function mkdir, ls or rmdir.
+		Depending on the verb, this will:

+			- create a new directory (POST)

+			- delete a directory and it's content (DELETE)

 	.. php:method:: v2/dirs [POST]

-		Create a new directory. (equivalent to a mkdir)
+		Create a new directory (equivalent to a mkdir).
+The path need to be precised in the body.

-		You need to use the index method with POST HTTP method.

-		:param: 'path' : The path with the new directory include.
+		:param: 'path' : The path with the new directory included.
-		:returns: HTTP Response
+		:returns: HTTP Response :

+					- 201 Created.

+					- 400 Bad Request.

+					- 406 Not Acceptable

 		::